 If circumstances allow and a camera is available, ask permission to take a photo.
-If appropriate, pray with the recipient and accompanying family/friends, giving thanks and glory to God, and in the hope that the DOTT hand-pedaled three-wheeler will bring great joy.
+If appropriate, pray with the recipient and accompanying family/friends, giving thanks and glory to God, and in the hope that the DOTT will bring great joy.